We: Author's we

 We in this sense often refers to "the reader and the author" because the author often assumes that the reader knows and agrees with certain principles or previous theorems for the sake of brevity (or, if not, the reader is prompted to look them up).
-This practice is discouraged by some academic style guides because it fails to distinguish between sole authorship and co-authorship.
+This practice is discouraged by some academic style guides because it does not distinguish between sole authorship and co-authorship.
 Again, the reference is not explicit, but is generally consistent with first-person plural.

 Inclusive and exclusive we

 Some languages distinguish between inclusive we, which includes both the speaker and the addressee(s), and exclusive we, which excludes the addressee(s).
 English does not make this distinction grammatically, though we can have both inclusive and exclusive semantics.

 Imperative let's or let us allows imperatives to be inclusive.
 Compare: